 Industry Analysis & Industry Trends

-The Urgent Care Centers industry represents one of the fastest-growing segments of the American healthcare system.
-With rising wait times for both primary and emergency-care providers, urgent care centers have become an increasingly viable alternative for patients.
+The Urgent Care Centers industry represents one of the fastest growing segments of the American healthcare system.
+With rising wait times for both primary and emergency care providers, urgent care centers have become an increasingly viable alternative for patients.
 During the next five years, the industry is expected to continue expanding.
-One of the main factors driving growth for the industry is increasing demands made on primary-care providers that are, thus, pushing patients to this industry's operators.
+One of the main factors driving growth for the industry is increasing yet unmet demand for primary care providers that ultimately pushes more patients to this industry's operators.
 Additionally, the Patient Protection and Affordable Care Act will expand insurance coverage to millions of people by 2020.... purchase to read more